 Medical errors – including errors made by doctors, nurses, EMS personnel, and pharmacists – are the third largest cause of death in the United States.1 Healthcare professionals, regardless of how long they go to school and how much they care for their patients, sooner or later are going to make a mistake that may result in the death of a patient.

-A current issue the field of simulation education is how to best prepare students for a patient’s death – and if it’s even appropriate to do so within a scenario.
+A current issue in the field of simulation education is how to best prepare students for a patient’s death – and if it’s even appropriate to do so within a scenario.
 Many medical simulation scenarios provide hands-on education for performing diagnostic tests, treating injuries, placing IVs or catheters, filling prescriptions, and giving shots (among many other types of simulation!), but should death be part of simulation scenarios?

 Using Patient Death in Simulation